Here are ten of our top suggestions, culled from a year's worth of content on Shareable.net—and we’d love to hear yours in a comment!

-And as long as you're pursuing free knowledge, don't forget libraries (the original shareable institution!) and online educational resources like the Open Educational Resources Commons
+And as long as you're pursuing free knowledge, don't forget libraries (the original shareable institution!) and online educational resources like the Open Educational Resources Commons.

 3. Clothes.
 My wife walked into a laundromat seeking change for a dollar, and there she discovered the "sock exchange," where customers pin single socks to a board for anyone to take and match.
 Such gestures make city living more fun, and they save money!

 There are lots of ways to share your old duds or get your hands on someone else's recycled fashions.
 In addition to conventional routes — buying from or donating to Goodwill — you can swap clothes online at sites like thredUp andFreecycle.
 At thredUp, for example, participants list what clothes they want to share on the company's site and exchange items through the mail.

 Clothing-swap parties are easy to organize and are becoming popular throughout the country — round up your old clothes, invite your friends over, and swap apparel.
 In New York, a group called Score! organizes mega-clothing exchanges and parties across the city.
 They bring DJs, artists, and fashion photographers to take pictures of attendees in their "scored" outfits.
 Why not organize one of these in your town?

 2. Bikes.
 There are now almost 200 citywide bikesharing programs around the world, which use GPS and internet and mobile phone access to connect people with bikes.
 For example, each bicycle in Denver's new B-Cycleprogram can track mileage, calories burned, and amount of carbon offset — and each user is able to monitor their own fitness and see their contributions to the city's sustainability!